With its vibrant cultural scene, historical hot spots and laid-back way of life, Berlin boasts of every possibility all in one city.

 Culture in Berlin

-Germans are renowned for their love of hearty and delicious meals – usually containing sausages, potatoes and sauce.
-We’ve mentioned it once, but we’ll say it again – currywurst is a matter of national pride for Berliners and must be tried.
+Be sure to visit the popular food markets in Berlin's market halls and try out street foods from all over the world.
+Currywurst is a matter of national pride for Berliners and must be tried.
 Grilled sausage with a sauce containing ketchup, Worcestershire sauce, and curry powder.
 Other specialities include spätzle, Königsberger Klopse and of course, bratwurst.

 If you’re visiting in August, check out Berlin’s International Beer Festival, a 3-day folk festival celebrating Germany’s national drink.
 The festival is home to the world’s longest beer garden.
 With 344 breweries from 87 countries, presenting 2,400 brands of beer, the 2.2-kilometre stretch runs from Strausberger Platz to Frankfurter Tor.